 This program has been developed to provide students with the basic skills needed for entry level employment in the automotive parts sales and service industry.
-Students will develop skills through actual experience in the automotive parts laboratories and through cooperative on-the-job training.
+Students will develop skills through actual experience in the automotive parts laboratories and through cooperative work experience.
 All the courses will be presented in an individualized self-paced format.
 Successful completion of the program leads to the Associate Degree in Applied Arts and Sciences.
 Credit can be earned for on the job experience.